dougeby/IntuneDocs/intune/app-protection-policy.md

 **Secure way to open web links from managed apps**<br>
 The IT administrator can deploy and set app protection policy for the [Intune Managed Browser app](app-configuration-managed-browser.md), a web browser developed by Microsoft Intune that can be managed easily with Intune.
 The IT administrator can require all web links in Intune-managed apps to be opened using the Managed Browser app.

+## Examples of app protection policies

+To learn more about app protection policies examples and to see detailed information on each app protection policy setting, see the [Android app protection policy settings](app-protection-policy-settings-android.md) and [iOS app protection policy settings](app-protection-policy-settings-ios.md).

 ## Next steps